How to Install Google Analytics 4 – In Easy Steps

 Whilst technically not an ‘upgrade’ for this blog post, we are going to use that word.
 You create a brand new analytics property and deploy it on your website, and it can start collecting data right away.

-For the time being, the good news is that you can run Universal Analytics and Google Analytics 4 side by side without skewing your data.
-If you use the gtag.js tracking code, it’s a super simple process.
-If you use Google Tag Manager, then you just need to add an extra tag to start collecting Google Analytics 4 Data.
+If you use Google Tag Manager, then you need to add an extra tag to start collecting Google Analytics 4 Data.

 Step 1: Confirm You Are Currently Using Universal Analytics